nazalnihad/video_feature_extraction/README.md

 # video_feature_extraction
-colab notebook for feature extraction as frames from given video file
+colab notebook for image extraction as frame by frame from given video file